atmonto-airm/atmonto-airm/README.md

 # atmonto-airm
-This repository contains datasets consisting of ontologies and reference alignments holding semantic relations between the ontologies.
+This repository contains datasets consisting of ontologies and reference alignments holding the true semantic relations between the ontologies.